evuez/book/src/chZZ-generics.md

 ```

 This `foo` function has one generic parameter, `T`, and takes one argument,
 `x`, which has the type `T`.
-Let's talk a little bit more about what this means.
+Let's talk a little more about what this means.

 ## Generic methods